ssenge/Qroestl/README.md

 ## Setup

-If you want to use IBM Q / IonQ / DWave cloud services, sign up on the respective web page and follow the instructions to get the required _api token_.
+If you want to use IBM Q / IonQ / DWave / Braket cloud services, sign up on the respective web page and follow the instructions to get the required _api token_.

 ## Config

-Open [conf/Config.py](samples/Config.py) and setup the problem to solve.
+Open [conf/Config.py](run/Config.py) and setup the problem to solve.
 Finally, run:

 ```bash
 $ python Main.py